 How does teleclass education impact developing nations?

-A decision was made at the outset to make access to Teleclass Education barrier-free.
 Healthcare professionals from developing nations are provided with unlimited access to teleclass materials, including slides, handouts, and on-line recordings.
 Very rarely would many of our members in low-resource nations have the opportunity to receive this information otherwise.
+Webber Training Inc. financially supports Infection Control Africa Network, and several infection control education initiatives in low-resource countries.

 Who is involved in teleclass education?

 Teleclass education is made possible through the effort of many people and organizations.
-Paul Webber heads up Webber Training Inc. and hosts many teleclasses.
-Prof. Syed Sattar of the Centre for Research on Environmental Microbiology at the University of Ottawa plays an integral role in the strategic planning and successful execution of the teleclasses.
-Maria Bennallick and Debbie King run the British Teleclass Series.
-Jane Barnett and her colleagues in Australia and New Zealand run the South Pacific Teleclass Series.
-Martin Kiernan and Paul Webber organize the global program.
-Several talented and eloquent people host teleclasses.
-Michael Essensa and his colleagues at OSM Networks create exceptional graphics and develop our web site.
+Paul Webber heads up Webber Training Inc. and coordinates the teleclass program.
+Prof. Syed Sattar co-founded the lecture series and remains its mentor.
+Martin Kiernan runs the European Teleclass Series.
+Jane Barnett runs the South Pacific Teleclass Series.
+Dr. Benedetta Allegranzi and Claire Kilpatrick organize the World Health Organization teleclass series.
+Carolina Giuffré organizes the Spanish-language teleclass series.
+Prof. Pierre Parneix and Dr. Anne-Gaëlle Venier organize the French-language teleclass series.
+Prof. Shaheen Mehtar directs the Teleclass Education Africa initiative.
+Teleclasses are "hosted" (moderated) by many talented and eloquent people around the globe.
+Michael Essensa and Douglas Barnes provide technical expertise.
+OSM Networks hosts the web sites.
 Every presenter, every sponsor, every host, and everyone who has ever registered for a teleclass are also important partners in teleclass education.
-It takes thousands of us to make teleclasses really work.
+It takes thousands of us to make teleclasses really work